jieezhong/jieezhong.github.io/_pages/research.md

 author_profile: true

 ---
+## PUBLICATION

+***"Can Social Media Rhetoric Incite Hate Incidents?
+Evidence from Trump's "Chinese Virus" Tweets" (corresponding author, joint with Andy Cao and Jason M. Lindo)***, <u> ***Journal of Urban Economics (Forthcoming) </u>, <a href="https://www.nber.org/papers/w30588"> NBER working paper w30588 </a>.***

+> Abstract: We investigate whether Donald Trump's "Chinese Virus" tweets contributed to the rise of anti-Asian incidents.
+We find that the number of incidents spiked following Trump’s initial “Chinese Virus” tweets and the subsequent dramatic rise in internet search activity for the phrase.
+Difference-in-differences and event-study analyses leveraging spatial variation indicate that this spike in anti-Asian incidents was significantly more pronounced in counties that supported Donald Trump in the 2016 presidential election relative to those that supported Hillary Clinton.
+We estimate that anti-Asian incidents spiked by 4000 percentage points in Trump-supporting counties, over and above the spike observed in Clinton-supporting counties.

 ## WORKING PAPERS

 ***"Early Grade Retention Harms Adult Earnings" (Job Market Paper, Revise and Resubmit for AEJ: Applied Economics)***